mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ![sled-template-in-interface](https://user-images.githubusercontent.com/25491795/210688706-7771c9e2-f385-4e42-a20e-2f321bd050e3.jpg)

 <p class="warning"><i>Glowforge interprets the SVG file assuming 96dpi.  <b>If you're not using a Glowforge</b>, you may need to adjust the scale.
 The diamond in the corner should be centered at coordinates (10mm,10mm).
-The height of the error gauge at the bottom (see picture below) should be 6mm.</i></p>
+The height of the error gauge at the bottom (see picture above) should be 6mm.</i></p>

 ### Step 13:  Fix the cardstock in the jig